 Another type of base oil is made from refined and processed esters and is called Group V. Esters start life as fatty acids in plants and animals, which are then chemically combined into esters, diesters, and polyesters.
 Group V base stocks are the most expensive of all to produce.
 However, the esters are polar molecules and have very significant solvent properties an ester base oil all by itself will do a very decent job of keeping your engine clean.
 So, people who are serious about making a superior oil will usually mix some Group V oils into their base stock.

 Oils that are strictly Group V ester oils tend to be better suited for high RPM, hot running, air cooled engines.
-100% ester based oils are usually more expensive than Group IV oils, and don' t have the longevity of PAO (Group IV) or PAO/Ester mixes oils.
+One hundred percent ester based oils are usually more expensive than Group IV oils, and don't have the longevity of PAO (Group IV) or PAO/Ester mixes oils.
 Group V oils perform very well in the shorter term.
 They perform very well in race engines and in applications where drain intervals are factory spec or shorter, whereas Group IV oils are better suited for the long haul of extended intervals.

 Synthetic oils do not cause leaks.
 What they do is clean everything inside your engine.
 If you had a faulty seal or gasket that was being clogged by conventional oil sludge, the synthetic (especially Group IV and V oils) will clean out the sludge deposits and cause the leak to finally start.
 That said, it is a very rare occurrence.
 I switched over a 1993 Dodge Ram 1-ton Cummins over a year ago.
 It had never seen synthetic before.
 Now it is sixteen months later and not a drip.
 If your gaskets and seals are in good condition, switching over will not cause a leak.
 What you will gain is extended drain intervals and better protection, as well as better cold weather performance.